unRAIDmonster/AV1-Media-Transcode-Guide/README.md

 If you don't see transcoding happening, it may be because something was named incorrectly.
 I recommend rebooting your system if it doesn't work the first time (it's happened to me too!).
 Go to the very bottom and sort your queue by whatever option you prefer.

+I recommend this: For nice encoding with virtually no loss.
+Here is links to my presets in case you want to use pre made ones.
+I found that the movie settings ran better on medium

+Different instructions:
+create a folder called presets in C:/Tdarr